Jacob Gilboa: Biography

 Erwin Goldberg (later Jacob Gilboa) was born in Košice, Czechoslovakia.
 Some years later he lived in Vienna, where he received training in playing the piano.
-In 1938 he immigrated to Palestine, where he initially studied in Haifa at the Institute for Technology.
+In 1938 he immigrated to Mandatory Palestine, where he initially studied in Haifa at the Institute for Technology.
 Starting in 1944 he studied at the Jerusalem Academy of Music with Josef Tal and Paul Ben-Haim.

 Music career

 His participation in the Courses for New Music in Cologne in 1963 and 1964 under Karlheinz Stockhausen and Henri Pousseur made a strong impact on his style, which changed to include clusters, quarter tones, electronics, and unconventional instrumental combinations.